vesuvius-sys/TWK3R/README.md

 Yes, TWK3R requires Administrator privileges to function.

 **Does TWK3R need an installer?**
 No — it's portable.
-Extract the archive and run `twk3r.exe` as Administrator.
+Extract the archive and run `TWK3R.exe` as Administrator.
 Settings are registry-backed; no config files are written elsewhere.

 **How is TWK3R licensed for Pro?**
-One license per PC, billed monthly or yearly.
-This is also the only reason Pro ever touches the network — it checks that your license is active.
-Nothing about you is stored by that check.
+One license per PC, billed yearly.

 **Does TWK3R check files against VirusTotal itself?**
 No — TWK3R doesn't have a VirusTotal API integration.
-The "check on VirusTotal" buttons (available on drivers in the Anomaly Check) just open the relevant hash lookup in your default browser, where you can review it yourself on VirusTotal's site.
+Hopefully we can change that with your support!

-**Is Free really fully offline?**
+**Is Free fully offline?**
 Yes.
 Free makes no network calls at all — no telemetry, no update checks, nothing.
 All config is stored locally in the folder TWK3R runs from.

 **What's the difference between Free and Pro?**